COVID-19 Updates and Impact on Operations - Learn More

 Transition and reducing strips for bridging floor height variations can be found in the flooring or lumber department of your local home improvement centre.
 Use a combination of 1" flat moulding stock and quarter round mouldings as a transition.

-It is recommended to install radiant floor heating systems on top of the DRIcore Subfloor panels for optimal performance.
-The insulating properties of DRIcore will slightly reduce the effectiveness of a radiant floor heating system that is installed underneath DRIcore panels.
-DRIcore panels have an R value of 1.7 which translates into a 6° F (3.2° C) increase in the floor temperature.
+It is recommended to install radiant floor heating systems on top of the DRICORE Subfloor panels for optimal performance.
+The insulating properties of DRICORE will slightly reduce the effectiveness of a radiant floor heating system that is installed underneath DRICORE panels.
+DRICORE panels have an R value of 1.4 which makes the floor temperature more comfortable.

 For asbestos tile, please check the Environmental Protection Agency or Environment Canada for specific removal, repair and handling recommendations.